Today I’m going to break down the strategy I used to generate €7,000+ for an ecommerce client with minimal effort.

 We can see the repeat purchase percent is between 36-44%.

-If we move to frequency of purchase, we see that the majority repeat purchases happen 60 days from the initial order, so it’s a good idea to remind customers they are running low on the supplements.
+If we move to frequency of purchase, we see that most repeat purchases happen 60 days after the first order.
+So it’s a good idea to remind customers they are running low on the supplements.

 You can see this from the dark blue “34” which shows the most 2nd orders in the cohort are placed 2 months after the first order.

-These metrics are quite incredible if you look at them from a distance.
-You start realising that if you increase your AOV by 10% you can make a serious amount on top.
+These metrics are quite incredible if you pay attention to them.
+You start realizing that if you increase your AOV by 10% you can make a serious amount on top.

 They are also great for user segmentation so you can start communicating with high-value users in a different way.

-I spend quite some time with these numbers as it’s helped us open different arms of business, and I’ll explain why.
+I spend quite some time with these numbers.
+It’s helped us open different arms of business, and I’ll explain why.

 According to the data, on average a customer spends €221.06 in their lifetime:

-If I do a quick filtering of our customer base I see how many customers have spent less than that €221.06:
+A quick filtering shows me how many customers have spent less than that €221.06:

 4,154 customers spent under €221.